priyanka-0978/Youtube_data_harvesting/README.md

 Utilise SQL queries to join tables within the SQL data warehouse and retrieve specific channel data based on user input

 FEATURES:

 The following functions are available in the YouTube Data Harvesting and Warehousing application:

-1. Retrieval of channel ,video and  comment data from YouTube using the YouTube API.
+Retrieval of channel ,video and  comment data from YouTube using the YouTube API.

-2. Storage of data in a MongoDB database as a data lake.
+Storage of data in a MongoDB database as a data lake.

-3. Migration of data from the data lake to a SQL database
+Migration of data from the data lake to a SQL database

-4.Leveraging SQL to query the data warehouse.
+Leveraging SQL to query the data warehouse.

-5.Creating graphs and charts using streamlit data visualisation tool to make it simpler for users to interpret the data.
+Creating graphs and charts using streamlit data visualisation tool to make it simpler for users to interpret the data.

 LinkedIn Profile: https://www.linkedin.com/posts/priyanka-pal-303367224_greetings-to-all-im-priyanka-and-id-like-activity-7100163774791188481-Npm0?utm_source=share&utm_medium=member_desktop